Nashville Cost of Living: What You Really Need to Budget (2026)

 housing price disparities nashville

-When you’re comparing where to live in Nashville, expect median home prices around $450K–$500K with luxury pockets like Green Hills topping $1M and lower-priced areas like Woodbine and Cumberland Gardens in the high $300Ks–low $400Ks.
+Median home prices in Nashville run around $450K–$500K.
+Luxury pockets like Green Hills push averages toward $1M, while areas like Woodbine and Cumberland Gardens sit in the high $300Ks to low $400Ks.

 Median Home Prices

-1. Compare median home price to Nashville average rent and one-bedroom average rent.
+1. Compare median home price to the Nashville average rent and one-bedroom average rent.

 2. Factor homeowners insurance and property taxes into monthly payment estimates.